axibase/atsd/rule-engine/notifications/custom-jenkins.md

 The following example demonstrates how to trigger a [Jenkins](https://jenkins.io/) job using a [`CUSTOM`](custom.md) web notification in the ATSD rule engine.

-The integration relies on the [Jenkins API](https://wiki.jenkins.io/display/JENKINS/Remote+access+API) `'Job with parameters'` method for triggering a new build job.
-If you are going to trigger a job without parameters, you have to use `'Jobs without parameters'` method.
+The integration relies on the following [Jenkins API](https://wiki.jenkins.io/display/JENKINS/Remote+access+API) methods:

+* `'Job with parameters'` method.
+* `'Jobs without parameters'` method.

 ## Configuration

 Create a new `CUSTOM` web notification from scratch or import the [template](resources/custom-jenkins-notification.xml) used in this example.

 To import the XML template file, open the **Alerts > Web Notifications** page, select **Import** in the multi-action button located below the table and follow the prompts.

 To create a new notification, open the **Alerts > Web Notifications** page and click **Create**.